adamrehn/ue4-docker/README.md

 - **Building Windows containers fails with the message `hcsshim: timeout waiting for notification extra info`:**

   This is a known issue when using Windows containers in Hyper-V isolation mode.
 See the [Windows `hcsshim` timeout issues](#windows-hcsshim-timeout-issues) section below for a detailed discussion of this problem and the available workarounds.

+- **Building or running Windows containers fails with the message `The operating system of the container does not match the operating system of the host`:**

+  This error is shown in two situations:

+    - The host system is running an **older kernel version** than the container image.
+In this case, you will need to build the images using the same kernel version as the host system or older.
+See the [Specifying the Windows Server Core base image tag](#specifying-the-windows-server-core-base-image-tag) section above for details on specifying the correct kernel version when building Windows container images.
+    - The host system is running a **newer kernel version** than the container image and you are attempting to use process isolation mode instead of Hyper-V isolation mode.
+(Process isolation mode is the default under Windows Server.)
+In this case, you will need to use Hyper-V isolation mode instead.
+See the [Specifying the isolation mode under Windows](#specifying-the-isolation-mode-under-windows) section above for details on how to do this.

 - **Building Windows containers fails with the message `hcsshim::ImportLayer failed in Win32: The system cannot find the path specified` or building Linux containers fails with a message about insufficient disk space:**